xmartlabs/blog/_posts/2022-10-01-introducing-stock.md

 ---

-October is an important month for Open Source contributors because [Hacktoberfest] is celebrated.
+October is a special month for Open Source contributors thanks to [Hacktoberfest] taking place.
-In this wonderful month, we are extremely happy to announce [**Stock**][stock], the latest Xmartlabs' Flutter Open Source Project.
+In this wonderful month, we are thrilled to announce [**Stock**][stock], Xmartlabs' latest Flutter Open Source Project.

 ## What is [Stock]?

 [Stock] is a dart package whose main feature is combining different data sources on Flutter.
-Most mobile projects need the same thing, share data with a cloud service.
+Most mobile projects need the same thing, to share data with a cloud service.
 For instance, it could be a Rest API or a real-time service like [Firebase Database][firebase_rtd] or [Supabase].
-If it's your case, this blog may be useful for you.
+If this is your case, this blog may be helpful for you.

 Stock is based on the repository pattern, one of the most used patterns in mobile.
 A repository uses different data sources, we usually use a remote and a local data source.
-[Stock] was created to make this process smooth, it allows you to combine these data sources and get one data `Stream` containing its states.
+We created [Stock] to make this process smoother.
+It allows you to combine these data sources and get one data `Stream` containing its states.
-Furthermore, if you only use a remote source, Stock can be used as a local cache, so in a few lines of code, you can improve your app experience.
+Furthermore, if you only use a remote source, Stock can be used as a local cache, improving your app experience in just a few lines of code.

 [IMAGEN ISA]

 ## Should I consider caching the network data?

-[Stock] exists because of the need of adding a cache.
-It could be a memory or disk cache, but that's the point here.
+[Stock] exists because of the need to add a cache.
+It could be a memory or disk cache, but that's the point.
-Should I need a cache in my app?
+You may ask, do I need a cache in my app?

-From my point of view, it's an excellent question that should be done.
+From my perspective, that's an excellent question, and one that should be asked.
-Nowadays in most places, the internet connection is good, and phone resources are better than before, so why should I waste time adding a local cache?
+Nowadays, the internet connection is good in most places, and phone resources have never been better, so why waste my time adding a local cache?

-And the answer is simple, you are not wasting time, we are saving time.
+The answer is simple: you are not wasting time, you are saving it.
-The cache allows you to leverage the app experience, removing ugly loading indicators, adding better transitions, and at the end, making your user happier.
+The cache allows you to leverage the app experience, removing ugly loading indicators, adding better transitions, and, in the end, making your user happier.

-On the other hand, having a stream that emits the data changes helps us to make our code better, avoid issues and have consistency in our app.
+On the other hand, having a stream that emits the data changes helps us improve our code, avoid issues, and have consistency in our app.

-Some services like Supabase, provide a data stream.
+Some services, like Supabase, provide a data stream.
-However, if we use just a remote service, like a Rest API, creating this stream could not be straightforward.
+However, creating this stream might not be that straightforward if we use a remote srervice, like a Rest API.
-We can do it, but it could be a headache.
+We can do it, but it could become a headache.
-Using Stock, get a data stream is trivial, so this is why we should consider adding [Sock] in our project.
+With [Sock], getting a data stream is trivial, that's why you should consider adding it to your project.

 ## How does it work?

 Stock uses two important components:
 - The `Fetcher` defines how data will be fetched over the network.
 - The `SourceOfTruth` defines how local data will be read and written in your local cache.
-Although Stock can be used without it, its use is recommended.
+Although Stock can be used without it, we recommend its usage.

-Suppose that we have an app which displays the Tweets of a particular user.
+Suppose that we have an app that displays the Tweets of a particular user.
-In this case, we can create our `Fetcher` and `SourceOfThruth` in this way:
+In this case, we can create our `Fetcher` and `SourceOfThruth` in the following way:

 ```dart
   final fetcher = Fetcher.ofFuture<String, List<Tweet>>(